SSoelvsten/bdd-benchmark/README.md

 - [**OxiDD**](https://github.com/OxiDD/oxidd):

-  A multi-threaded (and thread-safe) framework for the implementation of decision diagrams and their algorithsm.
+  A multi-threaded (and thread-safe) framework for the implementation of decision diagrams and their algorithms.
 Currently, its algorithms are depth-first on a unique node table and memoization.